yurug/oss-ecosystem-data/README.md

 ## Setup

-By default, the data sets are expecting to be loaded in `./data`.
+By default, the data sets are expected to be loaded in `./data`.
 This can be changed by setting the environment variable `ECOSS_DATASETS` to another path.